-Things Are Changing Productions, LLC was founded by Katy and Joél Mejia, Kingston, NY-based educators, parents, activists, musicians and filmmakers.
+Things Are Changing Productions, LLC is an independent documentary film company dedicated to exploring consciousness and social transformation through genre-bending and thought-provoking storytelling.
+Founded by Katy and Joél Mejia, who are Kingston, NY-based educators, parents, activists, musicians and filmmakers.

 Jóel Mejia